Fiserv/firstvision-apac/docs/APIs/Account-Management/Inquire-Direct-Debit-Controls.md

 # Inquire Direct Debit Controls

-This service is used to get detail for direct debit for given account.
-It shows current parameter setup enabled on current account.
+This API is used to fetch direct debit details for given account Id.
+It shows current parameter setup enabled for a given account Id used for direct debit processing.

 ## Endpoint